GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 -   relevant stakeholders and their expectations

 ## 1.1 Goals
-Our goal is to develop a plattform which allows users to integrate existing RESTful APIs and automatically create [MCP](#12-model-context-protocol-mcp) Tools which empower the capabilities of Large Language Models (LLMs).
+Our goal is to develop a platform which allows users to integrate existing RESTful APIs and automatically create [MCP](#12-model-context-protocol-mcp) Tools which empower the capabilities of Large Language Models (LLMs).
 Users should be able to define API specifications in a WYSIWYG interface or upload OpenAPI specifications.